samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-High_Volume.md

 > If you're racing tomorrow, just do an easy 30 minutes on the bike, hop off for
 > a 10-minute transition run at an easy, RPE4 pace and work in 2x20-second
 > relaxed sprints.
-Not racing' Then do this 45-minute bike workout where you'll
+Not racing?
+Then do this 45-minute bike workout where you'll
 > again sustain 30 minutes of steady effort but this time back down between
 > 85-95% FTP in the interest of very active recovery.
 Come off the bike,
 > transition quickly into your running gear and head out on another short but